Understanding law and gospel

 Whenever the Law and the Gospel are separated from each other, wherever the connection between the Law and the Gospel is lost, then what Luther said proves itself to be true: Where either the Law or the Gospel is lost, then the other is also thoroughly destroyed.
 Every form of antinomianism necessarily destroys the Gospel.
 Where the preaching of the Law does not work the recognition of sins, how is it possible to experience or understand the forgiveness of sins?

-Now I can walk in Christ with joy knowing that it is the gospel that frees me from sin, not the law.
+Now I can walk in Christ with joy knowing it is the gospel that frees me from sin, not the law.
 This profound truth is food for the soul; it can be transformational and bring joy back into one’s spiritual walk in the Christian faith.
 If Christians want to be theologically grounded, Law and Gospel must be rightly divided, and preached in its purity.
-When I preach, I try to apply this concept throughout each message.
-In the end, Christ is preached, and God is glorified.

 I have also been influenced by a theology of mercy and God’s unconditional grace and love.
 I proclaim a gospel that brings freedom, reconciliation because I have full confidence that the power of God’s love can transform even the most depraved sinner into a living saint.
 The forgiveness of sins comes as a gift of God through faith, rather than by our good works or own merit.
-This has given theological depth to my life, my faith, my preaching, evangelism, and pastoral care.
+This has given theological depth to my life and faith.